Notice: I have written in other languages, many interesting articles that you

 The latter replied that he would like to know, with regard to a vessel which they expected, whether it had started, when it would arrive, who were on board, and what had happened to them on the voyage.
 The black man recommenced his ceremonies, after which, drawing back, he asked Monseigneur Vanbel to approach his cane, and he would hear what he wanted to know.
 On approaching, Monseigneur Vanbel heard a small, but clear and distinct voice, which said to him:

-The vessel thou expectest left Elsinore on such and such a day, so and so is in command of her, and he has such and such passengers with him, thou wilt be content with her cargo, although a squall in passing the Tropic broke her foretopmast, and carried away her flying jib.
+The vessel thou expects left Elsinore on such and such a day, so and so is in command of her, and he has such and such passengers with him, thou wilt be content with her cargo, although a squall in passing the Tropic broke her foretopmast, and carried away her flying jib.
 She will arrive here within three days.’

 The black man was executed, and three days after, the vessel arrived, and verified to the letter the entire prediction. »